Daltz333/docs.vigem.org/vigem-bus-driver-installation-caveman-edition.md

 ## The way of the GUI (Windows Device Manager)

 The Windows Device Manager is a management tool that's been built into Windows for ages.
-You can pretty much acomplish almost all device and driver management tasks with it.
+You can pretty much accomplish almost all device and driver management tasks with it.
 Depending on your version of Windows [there are multiple ways to open it](https://www.computerhope.com/issues/ch000833.htm); on Windows 10 you can simply right-click on the Windows logo in the taskbar or press the keyboard combination `Win + X`.
 A menu will po-up where you can fire up Device Manager:

 ![2018-08-15_13-01-55.png](img/2018-08-15_13-01-55.png)